Why is Donald Trump under investigation but Hillary Clinton isn’t?

 She violated the requirements of the Open Records Act which mandates that all job related communication be turned over to the National Archive upon departure.

-She violated any number of a dozen laws regarding both intentional and unintentional releases of classified information.
+She violated any number of over a dozen laws regarding both intentional and unintentional releases of classified information.

-Here’s just some of those laws:
+Here’s just a few of those laws:

 For the ~30,000 emails that were supposedly “personal” and in fact were work related